 SFAI is a 501(c)3 non-profit organization.
 Our monthly institutional costs for the international thematic residency program are roughly $4,000 per resident.
-Beginning in September 2017, SFAI chose to subsidize these residency costs to broaden access to and diversify our program in our commitment to supporting individuals dedicated to positive social change through creativity.
-This requires a significant amount of fundraising each year, and we welcome donations from residents, individuals and organizations to help support this important programming.
+Beginning in September 2017, SFAI chose to subsidize these residency costs to broaden access to our program, in our commitment to supporting individuals dedicated to positive social change through creativity.
+This requires a significant amount of fundraising each year, and we welcome donations from residents, alumni, individuals and organizations to help support this important programming.

-If you or your organization would like to graciously donate to SFAI to directly sponsor an artist and help us continue to support our tuition-free social justice themed residency program for years to come, please click here. (link)
+If you or your organization would like to graciously donate to SFAI to directly sponsor an artist and help us continue to support our tuition-free social justice themed residency program for years to come, please visit Donate.

 Is financial aid available?

 SFAI does not offer financial aid at this time, nor does it act as a fiscal sponsor to residents.
 We suggest incoming residents apply for local and/or regional grants and/or initiate a crowdfunding campaign to support their financial needs.
 SFAI will provide an official award letter, upon request, to assist residents in their fundraising endeavors.

 - Furnished private room with full bath and linens, and exterior patio

 - Semi-private studio, with desk, chair, and task lamp

 - Communal living and working areas (fully equipped kitchen, dining room, lounge, interior courtyard, outdoor workyard, tool room with slop sink)

 - Basic tools (drill/drivers and bits, hand tools, misc hardware, measuring tapes, rulers, scissors)